-As of December 31, 2016, our commercial property, CTN complex, in Geneva, Switzerland, accounted for approximately 64% of our portfolio annualized rent.
+As of December 31, 2017, our commercial property, CTN complex, in Geneva, Switzerland, accounted for approximately 64% of our portfolio annualized rent.
 Our revenue would be materially adversely affected if this property was materially damaged or destroyed.
 Additionally, our revenue would be materially adversely affected if rental payments at this property decrease or if tenants at this property fail to timely make rental payments due to adverse financial conditions or otherwise, default under their leases or file for bankruptcy.
-Additionally, our subsidiary Eldista Gmbh has a dispute with its largest tenant in Switzerland, LEM Switzerland SA or the Tenant.
-The Tenant claims that there are serious defects affecting the rented premises, which merit the Tenant.
-To date, the tenant has deposit the monthly rent for March 2017 amounting to approximately CHF 279,400 (app. \$276,800 vat inclusive) with Banque cantonale de Genève under the control of the Pouvoir judiciaire of the Canton of Geneva, as a preliminary process for filing a claim with the Commission de Conciliation en Matière de Baux et Loyers of the Canton of Geneva.
-For further information regarding the CTN complex and the dispute with LEM Switzerland SA, see Item 8 "Financial Information - Legal Proceedings".
+Additionally, our subsidiary Eldista Gmbh has a dispute with its largest tenant in Switzerland, LEM Switzerland SA or LEM.
+LEM filed an application, pursuant to which LEM mainly demands the elimination of certain alleged defects in the CTN Complex and that LEM be authorized to carry out the works at the expense of Eldista Gmbh if the works are not executed within a specific time frame as well as a 20%-reduction in rent from February 2012 and until the completion of the works.
+LEM demands that Eldista Gmbh be ordered to reimburse a monthly amount of CHF 47,600 as rent overpayment from February 2012 (representing the 20% reduction in rent) until (i) the completion of the works or (ii) the month of the entry into force of the judgment, whichever occurs first and that Eldista Gmbh be ordered to pay an amount of app, CHF 147,000 (subject to amplification) plus interest as of May 5, 2017 as consequential damages.
+LEM further demands to be reserved the right to claim the reimbursement of overpaid ancillary fees.
+According to the application, the dispute amounts to a total of CHF 3.54 million (app. \$ 3.68 million).
+For further information regarding the CTN complex and the dispute with LEM, see Item 8 "Financial Information - Legal Proceedings".